Loading...

 How to consume english banana smoothie without glucose spikes

-Use only half a banana instead of a whole one.
-Reducing the portion can lessen the glucose impact.
+Use only half a banana instead of a whole one to reduce the overall sugar content while still enjoying the flavor.

 healthspan-mbl